Halfords Group PLC : Director Declaration | MarketScreener

 Director Declaration

-Pursuant to Listing Rule 9.6.14, Halfords Group plc announces that Jill Caseberry, a Non-Executive Director of Halfords
+Pursuant to Listing Rule 9.6.14, Halfords Group plc announces that Helen Jones, Senior Independent Director of Halfords

-Group plc, has been appointed as a Non-Executive Director of Bakkavor Group plc with effect from 1 March 2021.
+Group Plc, has been appointed as a Non-Executive Director of Virgin Wines UK plc with effect from 2 March 2021.

 Tim O'Gorman